-If you’re an employee that uses a company car for private use, it’s a legal requirement from HMRC that you pay a Bik contribution for the benefit you are receiving through the car.
+If you’re an employee that uses a company car for private use, you are legally required to pay a Bik contribution for the benefit you are receiving through the car.

 As the company car has a monetary value attached to it for your private use, the car is legally regarded as a Benefit in Kind.

 Every car available to buy in the UK has a Bik percentage band (middle column of table).
 Don’t worry, the percentage hasn’t just been plucked out of thin air, it’s calculated based on:

 For the 2019/2020 tax year, CO2 emissions have been calculated using an official NEDC (New European Drive Cycle) percentage figure.
 The official figure for the car is measured in grams per kilometre which are converted into a percentage multiplier and then applied to the list price.

 The Government has designed Bik tax rates to benefit business drivers who drive low CO2 emitting cars like pure electric cars or plug-in hybrids.
 As you can see from the table, the lower CO2 emitting cars fall under a lower Bik tax band, meaning they’ll be taxed at a lower cost.

 The P11D value of your car is a key component used to calculate the amount of company car tax you have to pay.

 Although it may sound like a complex mathematical equation, your P11D value is named after a form (P11D Form) that your employers file to HMRC detailing your benefits and expenses.

 The P11D value doesn’t include the vehicle’s first year registration fee or road tax.